enode/tesla-oauth2/README.md

 - Run the script while passing in email and password along with a token file and setting your `YOUR_PASSCODE`

 ## Troubleshooting
 If you want to play with 2FA, you need to provide either a valid `ONE_OF_BACKUP_CODES` or your `YOUR_PASSCODE` from your 2FA setup and comment out the flow you will not use.
-If you are looking for documenation I suggest you check out https://github.com/timdorr/tesla-api
+If you are looking for documentation I suggest you check out https://github.com/timdorr/tesla-api